lugmenn/portfolio/2024_02_02-dog_db_extraction1.md

     []

-## Personality influence in the number of tests completed
+## Personality influence over the number of tests completed

 The Dognition personality dimensions represent distinct combinations of characteristics assessed by the Dognition tests.
 It is certainly possible that certain personalities of dogs might be more or less likely to complete tests.